 Instant Pot Vegetarian Bourguignon is awesome and savory.
 What a terrific, hearty vegetarian option for St. Patrick's Day, Thanksgiving, or anytime!
 And all you need to add is a Crunchy Sweet Spinach Salad and/or some gluten free bread for a complete meal.

-Instant Pot Vegetarian Bourguignon is so good, you truly won’t miss the meat.
+Instant Pot Vegetarian Bourguignon is awesome.

 The first time I made this Instant Pot Vegetarian Bourguignon recipe I had a friend over for supper, and she ate three bowls of it!
 I'd say that's great testimony.

-I did discover that the Worcestershire sauce I usually use, Lee & Perkins Worcestershire Sauce (affiliate link), contains anchovies, so if you don’t eat fish, be sure to substitute a vegan version of Worcestershire sauce.
-I merely looked for gluten free; I’m not vegan.
-This vegetarian version of “Beef Bourguignon” tasted so good, I wouldn’t have known there wasn’t any meat in it.
+I did discover that the Worcestershire sauce I usually use, Lee & Perkins Worcestershire Sauce, contains anchovies, so if you don't eat fish, be sure to substitute a vegan version of Worcestershire sauce.
+I merely looked for gluten free; I'm not vegan.
+This vegetarian version of "Beef Bourguignon" tasted so good, I wouldn't have known there wasn't any meat in it.
 The mushrooms take on a meaty texture and taste in the savory sauce.

 What You Need

 You'll need an Instant Pot or a Dutch Oven (if you choose to make it on top of the stove), knives, measuring cups and spoons, garlic mincer, and kitchen string.
 You also need Kitchen Bouquet Browning Sauce and some (vegan) Worcestershire Sauce.